snow6oy/recurrink/model/README.md

 + reith broke because it uses old recurrink
 - abort delete when pubdate is not null
 - recurrink commit --mm should mv tmp/MODEL_mm.svg to rinks/MODEL/mm/abc123.svg

-### Config_py
-> as a new installer i want to change config.py to suit my environment

-- move conf/minkscape.yaml to cell/minkscape.py and remove from config.py
-    from cell.minkscape import *
-- merge db and config.py
-    from config import *
-    * will call Db.__init__()
-- replace friendly name with db.inkpal
-    fnam = self.p.friendlyPenNames()

 ### The Great Regression
 - split tests into (a) visual (b) logical